quiltbagtech/quiltbagtechnyc_website/README.md

 For the rest of the steps, make sure that your shell is in the quiltbag _theme_ folder -- `wp-content/themes/quiltbag` -- , as that is where the Gruntfile.js and package.json files live.

-You'll want to install the project dependencies (aka the node packages which are listed in the `package.json` file, and, finally, run everything with the simple command `grunt`.
+You'll want to install the project dependencies (aka the node packages which are listed in the `package.json` file, by running
+`npm install`

+Finally, run everything with the simple command `grunt`.

 Full instructions here: http://gruntjs.com/getting-started#working-with-an-existing-grunt-project